 Address: Bread and Water Cafe, 6-8 John Street, East Maitland, NSW

-Owner Helen gained a cult following for her award-winning sweet treats under the moniker Dragonfly Foods at local markets, followed by a successful stint in the Levee Mall’s shipping container pop-up.
-Popularity grew and this micro coffee house took up permanent residency in The Hatch.
+This micro coffee house, previously known as The Hatch, started as a passion project for previous owner Helen.
+She gained a cult following for her award-winning sweet treats under the moniker Dragonfly Foods at local markets, followed by a successful stint in the Levee Mall’s shipping container pop-up.
+Popularity grew and it went on to take up permanent residency in The Hatch at the Levee.

 New kid on the block COQUUN is causing quite a stir with its contemporary menu and modernist building at the Levee.
 By night it’s a wine bar and refined restaurant, by day it’s accessible and welcoming to all, serving pastries and coffee by the river.